The 10 Most Common Causes of Truck Accidents

 10. Driving Under the Influence

-Driving under the influence of drugs or alcohol is a major cause of commercial truck accidents.
 According to the FMCSA, motor vehicle crashes are significantly influenced by major factors such as alcohol consumption.
 When commercial truck drivers are under the influence, their judgment and reaction time are impaired, which can lead to accidents.

 What to Do After a Truck Accident

-If you are in an accident with a commercial truck, the first thing you should do is seek medical attention for your injuries.
-Once you have received medical attention, it’s important to contact a truck accident attorney who has experience with truck accident cases.
+Once you have received medical attention, it’s important to contact a personal injury attorney who has experience with truck accident cases.
 A qualified attorney can help guide you as you file a claim, negotiate with the insurance company, and pursue the compensation you deserve.
-It’s important to document the accident scene and gather information from the truck driver, including their name, contact information, and insurance details.
-Avoid admitting fault or making any statements that could be construed as an admission of guilt.

 Experienced Representation for Truck Accident Cases